-Prerequisite: Successful completion of NURS 3010, NURS 3031, NUS 3050 with a "C" or higher Co-Requisite: NURS 4000, NURS 4010, NURS 4020
+Prerequisite: Successful completion of NURS 3010, NURS 3031, NUS 3050 with a "C" or higher Co-Requisite: NURS 4000, NURS 4010, NURS 4020 environmental issues impacting health will be investigated.
+Students will learn about the role of the public health registered nurse in emergency preparedness planning.

 This course will build upon content from NURS 3050 and focus on the care of groups, communities, and populations in diverse settings.
 Students will explore health needs and health disparities of vulnerable populations and reflect on how attitudes of these populations affect healthcare.
-After completing a community assessment, students will outline a plan for an identified community health problem, focusing on health promotion.
-Student provides off campus travel is required.
+Community, state and global surveillance as it pertains to physical and